HealthX-Lab/SONIA/README.md

   - The inactive GameObject is loaded with the AAL atlas (may present errors, as it has only mildly been tested)
 - All scripts are fully documented, and can provide useful information, should an error occur
 - To run the system with a customized atlas of your own, please see the following section
+  - ***While the text for the optional tutorial is customizable, the in-code trigger points are not.
+For this reason, the use/customization of a tutorial is not recommended***